daormar/thot/README.md

 Installation Including the CasMaCat Workbench
 ---------------------------------------------
-Thot can be combined with the CasMacat Workbench that is being developed in the CasMaCat project.
+Thot can be combined with the CasMacat Workbench that is being developed in the project of the same name.
 [See this webpage] [4] to get the specific installation instructions.